Call us for a free quote at 800-937-8398

 Ticks can detect body heat and body odors associated with warm blooded creatures that it requires for food purposes.
 When a suitable host brushes against them tiny hooks on their front legs latch on and they then crawl around to find a suitable spot to cut a hole in the skin and start to feed.

 Ticks are small and usually black or brown in color.
-Some common species of ticks include:

 If you find ticks on you the most common method to remove them is using tweezers.
 Thin, fine-nosed tweezers should be placed as close to the skin as possible and a firm grip placed on the tick’s head.
 Do not twist or bend the tick, to prevent mouth parts left behind that can cause further infection, but use a quick upward motion to remove them.
 Wash the bite area and use anti-bacterial medication to prevent infestations.